ofekazar/OAK/README.md

 # OAK Keboard
 54 keys split keyboard with large column stagger.
 This is my personal keyboard made with my hands and specifications in mind.
+After using publicly available keyboards for a while I had a list of requirement I wanted for my dream keyboard.
+I went and made it my self.

 ![OAK Image](images/oaktop2.jpg)